brvangarcia/web3-forum-with-polygon/README.md

-#web3 forum with polygon
+#Web3 forum with polygon

-Tutorial from pointer.gg
+Tutorial from pointer.gg running on Mumbai testnet.

 To use this repo: